 The Academy Theater

 Babysitting and a play loft?
 Yes, it’s true.
-The Academy Theater is the best kid-friendly movie theater in Portland because they make parents’ lives so much easier when it comes to movie-going.
-They go one step beyond mommy matinees by offering to babysit your child in their play loft while you catch a flick and unwind.
+The Academy Theater is the best kid-friendly movie theater in Portland because it makes parents’ lives so much easier when it comes to movie-going.
+The theater goes one step beyond mommy matinees by offering to babysit your child in their play loft while you catch a flick and unwind.

-The Academy also offers double-feature Mondays, wherein kids can see two films for $4 ($6/adult) and Two for Tuesdays (buy one ticket, get one free for the same show).
+The Academy also offers double-feature Mondays, wherein kids can see two films for $6 ($4/adult) and Two for Tuesdays (buy one ticket, get one free for the same show).
 Bonus: This theater is beautiful to behold and serves up yummy food, including Flying Pie pizza by the slice, Nathan’s hot dogs and Miyamoto sushi.